Curriculum Structure

 Specialisations

 If you are passionate about pursuing an engineering career in one of the areas listed below, you may opt to specialise in higher years by reading technical electives from a given set of courses according to your cohort requirements.
-Our specialisations are in the fields of:
+Our specialisations are in the following fields.

 Learn advanced concepts of flight, aircraft structures, propulsion and control, and apply these in our state-of the-art laboratories with extensive testing facilities.
 Be inspired to work on the design and construction of Unmanned Aerial Vehicles (UAV), flapping-wing Micro Air Vehicles (MAV), and more.
 Our close collaboration with Temasek Labs @ NUS opens up exciting opportunities in the most advanced aerospace research facilities in Singapore.